kevinyhong/ajax-mini-sprint/README.md

 ## HTTP Request vs AJAX Request

-A protocol for applications to take action on data sources is the [Hypertext Transfer Protocol (HTTP)](https://datatracker.ietf.org/doc/html/rfc7231).
+A protocol for applications to take action on data sources is the [Hypertext Transfer Protocol (HTTP)](https://developer.mozilla.org/en-US/docs/Web/HTTP).
 From fetching HTML documents to creating/updating data stored on another machine in another application, a HTTP request is at the core of these processes.
 One example of a request that you might be familiar with is when your browser makes a request for the HTML document when you navigate to a web page.

-When you provide a URL in your browser, the browser will send a request to fetch the HTML document related to that URL.
-After some time,
+When you provide a URL in the address bar of your browser, the browser will send a request to fetch the HTML document from that URL.
+Because it takes some time for the request to reach it's destination and the browser doesn't know how long it'll take to receive a response back with the document we want, this process of sending a HTTP request and handling the associated response is [asynchronous](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests).
+Because you don't know exactly when the response will arrive, you can specify a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) to be executed when our application receives the response.
+You can actually specify multiple callback functions based on the type of response you receive - an example would be in the event that we don't receive a successful response to our request, we may want our application to behave differently (think about unsuccessfully logging into your email account due to a password typo).

 ---